virtual-labs/exp-abstraction-iitd/experiment/theory.md

-## Interface in Java
+##3 Interface in Java

-An interface in Java is a blueprint of a class.
+An interface in Java is a blueprint of a **class**.
 It has static constants and abstract methods.The interface in Java is a mechanism to achieve abstraction.
 There can be only abstract methods in the Java interface, not method body.
-It is used to achieve abstraction and multiple inheritance in Java.
+It is used to achieve **abstraction and multiple inheritance in Java**.

-#### Why use Java interface?
+### Why use Java interface?

 There are mainly three reasons to use interface.
 They are given below.
 -	It is used to achieve abstraction.
 -	By interface, we can support the functionality of multiple inheritance.
 -	It can be used to achieve loose coupling.
+-
-#### Syntax
+### Syntax

 ```sh
 	interface <interface_name>